top of page

 His Annunciation takes place in a Venetian palazzo amidst billowing clouds (the Holy Spirit as it enters Mary), while his Martyrdom of Justina takes place in a more sumptuous setting.

 But the sparkling Venetian air and beauty of Justina cannot save her from being put to death by Roman soldiers.
-Inexplicably, those soldiers look Middle Eastern (with turbans) rather than Roman--perhaps because of trade ties (and conflcts) Venice had at the time.
+Inexplicably, those soldiers look Middle Eastern (with turbans) rather than Roman--perhaps because of trade ties (and conflicts) Venice had at the time.

 Veronese, Martyrdom of Justina

-The Corridor following the Arno takes you through another sculpture gallery.
+->The Corridor following the Arno takes you through another sculpture gallery.
 If you are tired at this point in the visit, look for Farnese Hercules, a 2nd century Roman statue of the athlete at rest on his lion skin, just as weary as you after all of his labors.
 You can see the golden apples of Hesperides are still in his hand.

-D28 features Annibale Carracci, known for his naturalistic style.
+->D28 features Annibale Carracci, known for his naturalistic style.
 Venus with a Satyr and Two Cupids recalls the eroticism of the earlier Mannerists—just look at the lascivious little Cupid poking out his tongue in the right corner!
 The subject might not look very natural, but Carracci beautifully renders the light hitting the (somewhat distorted) back of Venus, as well as the texture and details of her falling drapery.

 The 17th century marks a consolidation, and a shift.
 The effects of natural light become a primary focus for artists across Europe, but in very different ways.
 In Italy, religious wars and the Lutheran Reformation lead to an examination of religious values for the Vatican, which dominated Italian culture.
 Italian artists focused on religious scenes which emphasized the spiritual drama of the Church, often in shocking ways.

-D29 features the dramatic work of Caravaggio and all his followers, or carravaggisti—this includes Artemesia Gentilischi.
+->D29 features the dramatic work of Caravaggio and all his followers, or carravaggisti—this includes Artemesia Gentilischi.
 Caravaggio was a rebel in many ways; a gambler and schemer, he favored those as his models for his religious works, which could cause trouble with the Church.
 Even more troublesome was the realism he brought to his religious works; one Madonna was famously rejected because her toenails were dirty.
 He often provides a visual surprise for the viewer.
 In the Sacrifice of Isaac, it is the look of extreme horror on the face of young Isaac as his father prepares to slit his throat, in contrast to the blind faith of the sheep, which looks on.
 Look at the angel, too: he is not idealized, but one more of Caravaggio’s models taken from the street.
 Caravaggio’s flair for the dramatic was also reflected in his style.
 He often used a dramatic streaking light contrasted against the darkness, called tenebrism.
 This style is so distinctive, his immediate followers who used the same technique were called the Caravaggisti.

 The Sacrifice of Isaac by Caravaggio (c.
 1603)